-China leaders vow to create self-reliant ‘technology power’
+China’s leaders vow to become self-reliant technology power

-BEIJING (AP) — China’s leaders vowed Thursday to create a self-reliant “technology power” as a feud with Washington cuts access to U.S. processor chips and other high-tech components, hampering Beijing’s industrial ambitions.
+BEIJING (AP) — China’s leaders are vowing to make their country a self-reliant “technology power” as a feud with Washington cuts access to U.S. computer chips and other high-tech components, hampering Beijing’s industrial ambitions.

 President Xi Jinping’s government is trying to limit damage from the Trump administration’s curbs on technology sales to China in a fight over security and spying.
-Those threaten to disrupt plans to create Chinese competitors in telecoms, biotech and other fields, which communist leaders see as a path to prosperity and global influence.
+Those threaten to disrupt plans to create Chinese companies able to compete in telecoms, biotech and other fields, which communist leaders see as a path to prosperity and global influence.

 “Science and technology should be self-reliant as a strategic support for national development,” said a party statement.
 It promised to “accelerate the building of a science and technology power” but gave no details.